 Take a common-law couple in their early 30s we’ll call Carly and Jack.
 They have been in a relationship for 3 years and recently purchased a $450,000 2-bedroom condo in a Toronto suburb.
-But what if Jack suddenly died?
+But what if Jack or Carly suddenly died?
 It currently takes both Jack and Carly’s incomes to afford their $2,300 monthly mortgage payments and condo fees.
-Carly could sell the condo and downsize but she’d like to avoid that hassle.
+In the event that one spouse dies, the other could sell their home and downsize.
+However, in this particular case, the couple would like to avoid that hassle.
 So, the couple decided to get life insurance to protect their new home.
 That way, Carly or Jack would have the money to pay off their mortgage if something happened to one of them.

 So how much do you need?
 An insurance advisor will help you to fill out a needs analysis questionnaire to determine the appropriate amount, taking into consideration your annual income, net worth, debts and existing life insurance.

 - Need help?
 Find an advisor near you.